 - GRE analytical writing score of 5.0 or better.

-- One identified piece of original, high-impact scholarship or creative activity as appropriate to the discipline - describe impact of the scholarship/activity in the cover letter.
+- One identified piece of original, high-impact scholarship or creative activity as appropriate to the discipline - describe impact of the scholarship/activity.

-- One identified prestigious award or honor - describe significance of the award in the cover letter.
+- One identified prestigious award or honor - describe significance of the award.